 Creating Your Web Site

 This section is designed to help you develop Web sites that are easy to maintain and use, as well as project a positive image of De Anza College.
 It contains important information you need to know before you begin your Web project.
-See helpful hints for additional information.

 A. Directory Structure